Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/boolean-arrays.md

 array([ True,  True,  True,  True,  True,  True,  True])
 ```

-What this all means is that all the rules that are outlined above about
+What this all means is that all the rules that are outlined previously about
 [integer array indices](integer-arrays.md), e.g., [how they
 broadcast](integer-array-broadcasting) or [combine together with
 slices](integer-arrays-combined-with-basic-indices), all also apply to boolean